-Our theme this year was “Use Resources Wisely” and we learned all about how to take care of water, the most essential resource we have!
+Our theme this past year was “Use Resources Wisely” and we learned all about how to take care of water, the most essential resource we have!
 Following the workshop at the church, the Girl Scouts headed to a local reservoir to help keep it clean for all who depend on it!

 MARCH 13, 2022 SCOUT SUNDAY AND “MY PROMISE, MY FAITH” GIRL SCOUT WORKSHOP

-Last year, we highlighted the part of the Girl Scout Law that call us to “make the world a better place.”
+In 2022, we highlighted the part of the Girl Scout Law that call us to “make the world a better place.”
 We participated in a service project for families in our area, with Scouts assembling “Bathroom Starter Kits” for 100 families displaced from their homes or moving into transitional housing.
 The kits will be used by C-4, an interfaith group serving the needs of the local community.
 You can learn more about C-4 here.

 MARCH 14, 2021 SCOUT SUNDAY AND “MY PROMISE, MY FAITH” GIRL SCOUT WORKSHOP (Materials available to complete Faith Pin requirements)

 On Sunday, March 14th at 12:00pm EST, we hosted another live Girl Scout “My Promise, My Faith” faith pin workshop on our Facebook Page.
 The workshop is approximately one hour and covers all five steps to earn the My Promise, My Faith pin.
 This year’s workshop focuses on what it means to be “courageous and strong.”